 |DUSP » Students » Graduate Certificate in Economic Development|

-We offer a program leading to a graduate certificate in economic development.
-The certificate program is designed for students who wish to combine a graduate degree (Master's or Ph.D) with a specialty in urban, regional and state economic development.
+The Economic Development Certificate Program is designed for students who wish to combine a graduate degree (Master's or Ph.D.) with a specialty in urban, regional and state economic development.
 It will be awarded only in conjunction with the completion of a graduate degree or to those who already have such a degree.

 The graduate certificate in economic development is administered by the Department of Urban Studies and Planning in conjunction with the following graduate programs.